alexisphilip/animate-letters.js/readme.md

 ### Global animation options

-Animation options can be applied globally.
+Animation options will be applied for each next `AnimateString` call.

 ```javascript
 AnimateString.animationKeyframes = [